 - The North Atrium will serve as the primary entrance area to the College Center.

-- The SARC office will be a virtual work space for the duration of the Fall 2020 semester.
+- The SARC office will be a virtual work space for the duration of the Spring 2021 Semester.

 - CIS Help Desk will be open during regular business hours.
 Traffic flows from east to west with floor decals and a queuing system for entering.